wanji-cloudk/Cost-Saver/README.md

 ## Cost-Saver-Terraform + boto3 project

-Use terraform to deploy EC2 instace and Boto3 to automatically shutdown instances missing a "Project" tag to save money
+Toolkit designed to monitor and prevent unnecessary bills,Infrastructure as Code (Terraform): Uses main.tf to deploy budget-friendly resources (like t3.nano instances) with mandatory tagging.
+This ensures that every resource created has a "purpose" and an "owner", python/Boto3: auto-stop.py script scans your AWS environment to automatically shutdown instances missing a "Project" tag and Stop instances tagged for scheduled shutdown to save money and ensure you only pay for what you actually use.

 ## Make sure you sign up at aws.amazon.com
 configure AWS: